PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 ## Creating a Database Object

-When building Pigeon-based applications, a `Pigeon::Database` object controls nearly all interactions with the database.
+When building Pigeon-based applications, a `Pigeon::Database` object controls all interactions with the database.
 For the rest of the tutorial we will use the variable name `db` to refer to the current database.

 You can create your own database with the following steps: